RendijsSmukulis/codevoid.io/content/building-docker-image-aiohttp-hello-world.md

 ```

 To publish the Docker image to Docker Hub, follow the steps [here](https://docs.docker.com/engine/getstarted/step_six/).
-I've published the image to my docker repo, and it can be run by executing:
+I've published the image to a docker repo, and it can be run by executing:
 ```
 docker run -p 5858:5858 rendijssmukulis/docker-aiohttp-hello-world
 ```
 This means the service can be run from any machine that has docker installed and has access to the docker repository,
 e.g. in Amazon's EC2 Container Service.

-_The source files are published in https://github.com/RendijsSmukulis/docker-aiohttp-hello-world _
+_The entire source can be found on [github](https://github.com/RendijsSmukulis/docker-aiohttp-hello-world)_